Wivik/pyp-boy/README.md

 ## Warning

 This game is still under development.
-The story is currently available in French.

-The first chapter of the story is complete.
+So far, the story is 4 chapters long.
+They've all been translated in English.

 ## Install